DataDog/ensure-ci-success/README.md

 - It introduces ongoing maintenance overhead as the job list evolves

 This project provides a flexible and maintainable alternative.
 Ideally, GitHub will eventually support native enforcement of successful CI completion across all jobs.
 If and when that happens, this project may become obsolete and will be archived accordingly.

+Like any workaround, it comes with some [limitations](docs/limitations.md) and potential [implementations pitfalls](docs/implementations.md).
+So make sure to read the documentation carefully!